jak-chen/s688y_2021/README.md

 # For simulation initialisation shell data please navigate to ./MD
     COMPLETED
-    Refer to README for requirements
+    Refer to README for details

 # For MM_GBSA data please navigate to ./GBSA